Xanthi railway station: History

 In August 2025, the Greek Ministry of Infrastructure and Transport confirmed the creation of a new body, Greek Railways (Σιδηρόδρομοι Ελλάδος) to assume responsibility for rail infrastructure, planning, modernisation projects, and rolling stock across Greece.
 Previously, these functions were divided among several state-owned entities: OSE, which managed infrastructure; ERGOSÉ, responsible for modernisation projects; and GAIAOSÉ, which owned stations, buildings, and rolling stock.
 OSE had overseen both infrastructure and operations until its vertical separation in 2005.
 Rail safety has been identified as a key priority.
 The merger follows the July approval of a Parliamentary Bill to restructure the national railway system, a direct response to the Tempi accident of February 2023, in which 43 people died after a head-on collision.

 Facilities

 The station has waiting rooms within the original brick-built station building.
 There is a cafe-ouzerie next door.
 The station is staffed only at peak times.

 Services

 On 25 September 2016, as part of the planned upgrade ‘reorganization’ of the rail network, the Drama-Xanthi rail link was suspended.
 The planned interruption was scheduled to take 6 to 9 months.
 However, between 2018 and 2022, passenger traffic between Drama and Alexandroupoli was completely shut down.
-As of September 2022, trains are running again on weekdays between Xanthi and Alexandroupoli xanthiNea, but this service ended already in February 2023.
+As of September 2022, trains are running again on weekdays between Xanthi and Alexandroupoli, but this service ended already in February 2023.

 Between July 2005 and February 2011, the Friendship Express, (an international InterCity train jointly operated by the Turkish State Railways (TCDD) and TrainOSE linking Istanbul's Sirkeci Terminal, Turkey and Thessaloniki, Greece) made scheduled stops at Xanthi.